c444rter/web-analytics/docs/DEPLOYMENT.md

 ### Set Up Worker Service

+The worker service is automatically configured in the railway.toml file, which includes settings for both the API service and the worker service.
+However, you'll still need to manually create the worker service in Railway:

 1. In your project dashboard, click "New"
 2. Select "GitHub Repo"
 3. Select the same repository
+4. **Important**: Railway will automatically use the worker configuration from railway.toml
-4. **Important**: Use the same build context settings as the API service
+   - The configuration specifies the same Dockerfile as the API service
-   - Set the root directory to the project root (where requirements.txt is located)
-   - In the "Settings" tab, under "Service Settings", set "Service Path" to `/backend`
+   - The start command is set to `rq worker --with-scheduler`
 5. Click "Deploy"
 6. Wait for the initial deployment to complete
 7. Go to the "Variables" tab
 8. Click "Reference variables from another service"
 9. Select your API service to copy all variables
 10. Click "Add References"
-11. Go to the "Settings" tab
-12. Under "Start Command", enter: `rq worker --with-scheduler`
-13. Click "Deploy" to apply changes
+11. Click "Deploy" to apply changes

 ### Run Database Migrations